GoogleCloudPlatform/storage-samples/Automation.md

    - Verify all IAM roles are correctly assigned
    - Check both projects have the necessary permissions
-   - Ensure service account exists and is properly configured
+   - Ensure service account exists and is properly configured with the required Roles